Chelsea face potential Covid-19 crisis as three first-team stars test positive ahead of Everton clash

 The current situation

-The Blues have already seen Mateo Kovacic ruled out of their plans over recent weeks on the back of a positive Covid-19 test from the Croatia international midfielder.
+The Blues have already seen Mateo Kovacic ruled out of their plans of late on the back of a positive Covid-19 test from the Croatia international midfielder.

 Three more prominent players in west London have now been forced into self-isolation, leaving Tuchel short on options.

-All of those set to sit out upcoming outings have been in contact with the rest of the Chelsea squad of late, with a full training session completed on Wednesday.
+All of those set to sit out upcoming outings have been in contact with the rest of the Chelsea squad, with a full training session completed on Wednesday.

 Tuchel was ready to include two of those players in his thoughts for a home date with Everton, but has seen his pre-match planning thrown up in the air.